Part 1: CollegePlus and first meetings

 Tuesday was our long drive hike.
 We drove first to Soco Falls and hiked down the short distance to the bottom holding on to ropes.
 The mist rising up from the falls was so mystical. (see what I did there??)

 Our next stop was the Frying Pan Tower, located on the Blue Ridge Parkway.
 Ever since I first saw a picture of the Frying Pan tower back in 2016, I knew I wanted to go.
 And once I showed Stephen, he was all in.
-It’s not even marked as a trial, so if you want to go, you have to be in the know. 😉 The mile hike up the hill is SO worth it.
+It’s not even marked as a trail, so if you want to go, you have to be in the know. 😉 The mile hike up the hill is SO worth it.
 The tower is simply a metal lookout tower, with 6 flights of stairs giving you the most incredible view.
 The road shown in the picture below is what we were driving on just minutes before….
 It was so crazy.

 And this shows the Frying Pan Tower and just how high up we were…